 Many times in history, a military force was outnumbered and yet won the battle.
 Often it was because the principle of concentration of force does not require absolute superiority in numbers.
 It only requires a local superiority at a decisive point.

 That is what we must do.
-The big question for all of us is, "What is the decisive point?"
+The big question for all of us is, of course, "What is the decisive point?"
 As Brian Tracy said in Victory: "Determining the right time and place requires a combination of judgment, timing," and good information (good "intel").

 We're getting much better information now than we did at the beginning of the modern counterjihad movement, and we're getting it much faster.
 And through our formal and informal networks, we are collectively making good judgments on where to concentrate our forces.
 Some calls for action are shared far and wide, and some fizzle out, as each person essentially "votes" on the proposal (by either forwarding or deleting).